DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Method: Dynamic Interaction Graph (DIG)

-In this section, we argue that our DIG representation $\{G(t)\}_{t\in\mathbb{Z}}$ is not a visualization artifact but an \emph{intermediate state space} on which we can perform system-level reasoning.
-We therefore treat the DIG as the representation of cooperative intelligence itself.
+In this section, we show that DIG representation $\{G(t)\}_{t\in\mathbb{Z}}$ is not merely a visualization artifact, but an \emph{intermediate operational state space} for system-level reasoning over cooperation.
+Thus, DIG provides the core representation of cooperative intelligence.

 \textbf{DIG as a Labeled Causal Interaction Graph.} For any logical time $t$, let